SCHEDULE CHANGE: Interstate 70 Closures and Restrictions for Emergency Repairs

 End detour

+Both, the full weekend and Friday night closures of westbound I-70 have been cancelled due to forecasted weather.

+Crews will continue operations Monday night, March 14 with a full westbound closure of I-70 from 9 p.m. to 7 a.m.

-Additionally, daytime and overnight single-lane restrictions will occur in each direction on I-70 as needed between the Uniontown (Exit 46A) and Pittsburgh (Exit 46B) interchanges Monday through Saturday.
+Additionally, daytime and overnight single-lane restrictions will occur in each direction on I-70 as needed between the Uniontown (Exit 46A) and Pittsburgh (Exit 46B) interchanges Monday through Friday, March 14-18.
+As this work occurs, single-lane restrictions will occur on southbound Route 51 as well as a closure of the ramp from westbound I-70 to southbound Route 51.

 The project is necessary to repair a beam on the bridge carrying Route 51 over I-70 that was damaged by an over-height vehicle.
 The work and associated restrictions will be weather dependent.
 The majority of the project is anticipated to conclude in late March.